QuanEstimation/group/src/Publications/Publications.md

 ---

-**Quantifying non-Markovianity for a chromophore-qubit pair in a super-Ohmic bath**
+**11. Quantifying non-Markovianity for a chromophore-qubit pair in a super-Ohmic bath**

 Jing Liu, Kewei Sun, Xiaoguang Wang, and Yang Zhao